digitalocean/container-blueprints/DOKS-CI-CD/README.md

 Next, you will configure Knative Eventing to respond to GitHub events, and finally trigger the Tekton CI/CD pipeline.

-## Step 6 - Configuring Knative Eventing
+## Step 7 - Configuring Knative Eventing

 Knative has a very powerful eventing system builtin.
 Tekton has some primitives builtin to react on external events, such as the [EventListener](https://tekton.dev/docs/triggers/eventlisteners).
 But, because Knative Eventing is already installed, why not benefit from it?
 It is far more advanced and flexible than what Tekton has to offer.
 On the other hand, it's also a very good exercise to discover and test the Knative Eventing component.

-Before continuing, it's important to understand some important Knative Eventing components and concepts used in this guide:
+Before continuing, it's important to understand some important Knative Eventing concepts used in this guide:

 1. [Sources](https://knative.dev/docs/eventing/sources) - main purpose is to define (create) event producers.
 In this tutorial the [GitHubSource](https://github.com/knative-sandbox/eventing-github) type is used as a producer of GitHub events.
 When working with GitHubSources, you can also filter and react on specific events (such as `push` events, for example).
 It can also manage webhooks for you automatically via the GitHub API (a personal access token must be provided with the appropriate permissions).
 2. Event delivery mechanisms, such as [Simple Delivery](https://knative.tips/eventing/delivery-methods/simple-delivery/), [Complex Delivery](https://knative.tips/eventing/delivery-methods/complex-delivery/).